mccutcheonlab/fosquant/README.md

 ## STEP 2 (prepare hi-res images for cell counts) (maybe do on server for speed)

 Macro - Save Hi_Res

+Current instructions -
+(work out what scaling factor, lowres series should be, currently lowres=10, hires=9, scale=2 but could change in future) Load ROI file (choose scaling factor 2)
+Run Export Hires macro (not from macro set but from edit macro window).
+Check options, probably select 180 degree turn
+Make sure output jpegs look good

+In future, auto select ROI file and scale factors etc by looking at dimensions

 Run macro to load ROIs - ask for folder, search for ROI files, ask about series #, ask about scaling factor (but have defaults set), then open .vsi of appropriate resolution, then make new directory and save hi-res sections for cell counts

 make sure it saves or displays a picture showing ROIs before confirming the save/export